 We have entered into agreements that require us to make payments and/or provide benefits to certain of our executive officers in the event of a termination of employment or change-in-control.
-Our 2006 Equity Incentive Plan, or 2006 Plan, our 2015 Equity Incentive Plan, or 2015 Plan, and our 2018 Equity Incentive Plan, or 2018 Plan (and collectively with the 2006 Plan and the 2015 Plan, the "Plans") provided for payments to named executive officers in connection with a termination or a change-in-control of the Company.
+Our 2006 Equity Incentive Plan, or 2016 Plan, our 2015 Equity Incentive Plan, or 2015 Plan, our 2018 Equity Incentive Plan, or 2018 Plan, and our 2020 Inducement Equity Incentive Plan, or 2020 Plan (and collectively with the 2006 Plan, 2015 Plan, and 2018 Plan the "Plans") provided for payments to named executive officers in connection with a termination or a change-in-control of the Company.